 In 2007 and 2011 reports, the World Cancer Research Fund International has revealed that eating red or processed meat increase the risk of getting bowel cancer.

-While unprocessed red meat contributes to your health.
+The unprocessed red meat contributes to your health.
 It is a good source of protein, Vitamin B12, iron, and zinc.

-One review has already indicated that the intake of nitrite and nitrosamine can lead to stomach cancer.
+One review has already indicated that the intake of Nitrite and Nitrosamine can lead to stomach cancer.

-While other studies have already found an association of processed meat with Colorectal cancer, Breast cancer, and Bladder cancer.
+The other studies have already found an association of processed meat with Colorectal cancer, Breast cancer, and Bladder cancer.

-However, another review has suggested that the exposure to nitrate, nitrite, and nitrosamines is linked with a greater risk of type 1 diabetes.
+However, another review has suggested that the exposure to Nitrate, Nitrite, and Nitrosamines is linked with a greater risk of type 1 diabetes.

 In which foods you will find sodium nitrite and sodium nitrate?